-This handbook dispels some myths about domestic violence, and provides information and tools to help with workplace preparedness.
+This handbook describes employers' legal obligations, dispels some myths about domestic violence, and provides information and tools to help with workplace preparedness.
 While some of the recommendations are good management practices, they might not be legally required.
-You should check the legislation and regulations that are applicable in your jurisdiction.
 Many suggestions are intended as guides to help prevent domestic violence situations from escalating into a workplace hazard.
+For any safety questions about domestic violence in your workplace, contact WorkSafeBC's Prevention Line.
+A list of other resources and professionals to help address domestic violence in the workplace can be found at www.worksafebc.com/domesticviolence.